 To keep your court case information as private as possible, you should talk with a lawyer about sealing your records.
 You might meet the criteria for getting your record expunged or sealed or meet some other exception that will allow the court to hide your record or remove your information.

 As you can see, removing personal information from the internet can be hard.
 You not only need to learn the most effective strategies for deleting or altering your personal information, but you also need to understand how this information gets online in the first place.

 Even after you remove information from the internet, this information will likely keep popping up online.
 This means that the task of securing your personal information never really ends.
 You’ll always need to keep monitoring the internet for new instances of your information.

 The sheer number of steps required to fully protect your personal information might seem overwhelming at first, but there is a lot you can do.
 Plus, you don’t need to do everything at once.
 The best place to start is by establishing some good privacy habits, like watching what you share on social media.

 If you need any advice about online privacy best practices, feel free to give us a call.
-We are happy to offer complimentary consultations about your specific situation.
-We also have several self-help articles you can read if you’d like to learn more about online privacy.
+We also provide a free Reputation Report Card that can get the ball rolling on finding out how people view you online.
+If you’d like to learn more about online privacy, we also have several self-help articles you can read.